zacanger/niddesa/text/generated-translations/cullaniddesa/12-sinhala-google.md

 Is there lust, is there lust, is there lust, is there lust?
 Is there lust, is there lust, is there a flow of lust, is lust, Lust, orgasm, and inhibition of lust.
-'Voting fun' is voting raga Prahana is the suffocation of the electorate, the immortal Nirvana.
-Achchayutha is Nirvana The term means.
+'Voting fun' is voting raga Prahana is the suffocation of the electorate, the immortal Nibbana.
+Achchayutha is Nibbana The term means.
 The tonal word is lena, the word sarana is the value word.
 Permanent polarity Is the universal unchanging doctrine.
 So the Blessed Ones declared.

 [Msdiv 56] (# msdiv56) {# msdiv56 .ref .msdiv} (8-4)

 [APZ 56.1] (# apz56.1) {# apz56.1 .ref .apz} "Those who remember know this"
-The immortal Nirvana of "this" is the place where all the edits are appeased Knowing that Nirvana is the abstinence called Viraga, which has removed the subconscious, the decision is made by looking at the skin
+The immortal Nibbana of "this" is the place where all the edits are appeased Knowing that Nibbana is the abstinence called Viraga, which has removed the subconscious, the decision is made by looking at the skin
 In short, all editors know that impermanence is impermanent and decide, Revealing that all the editors are miserable and all the Dhammas are infinite Determine if there is any causal doctrine to prevent it all